 Beach house.
-Kelly's watering plants on the deck of her beach apartment when she finds a young boy sleeping on one of the loungers.
+Kelly is watering plants on the deck of her beach apartment when she finds a young boy sleeping on one of the loungers.
 She pokes him awake, and he immediately gets freaked out and tries to bolt - but she stops him and assures him he's perfectly safe.
 She asks him who he is and where his parents are, and he tells her his name is Joey and that his mother didn't show up at the beach to pick him up when she said she would.
 Kelly mulls that over and asks him if he's hungry, then says that once he's been fed, he's going to call his parents and let them know where he is.

 David and Donna are on their way to visit Donna's paternal grandmother, who lives somewhere out of town.
 David grumbles about how much Felice hates him and accuses Donna of doing nothing to promote his cause.
 Donna tells him it's a dead issue, since Felice thinks they're too young to be serious - but then says her grandmother is really looking forward to meeting him.
 David says he hopes she likes him 'cause he needs as many allies in the Martin family as possible.

 The Walsh house.
 Brandon tells Steve that Tracy thinks they're in a rut 'cause they do the same thing every weekend...not that this will matter much, since Brandon dumps her in favor of Kelly four episodes from now.
-Brandon then notices that Steve is making him breakfast and suspiciously asks what he wants in return, so Steve tells him he needs access to the equipment at CUTV to film a video for a class assignment that's due Monday morning.
+Brandon notices that Steve is making him breakfast and suspiciously asks what he wants in return, so Steve tells him he needs access to the equipment at CUTV to film a video for a class assignment that's due Monday morning.
 Brandon sighs deeply and agrees to help his boneheaded friend, but says they have to be finished by 7pm 'cause he has plans with Tracy.

 Valerie tracks down Jason Lewis and calls him to apologize for not letting him into the After Dark last night.
 She offers him an open invitation for any night of the week, free of charge, but he's like, "Meh" and says he's not much into clubbing.
 She asks him if he wants to get together later, so he invites her to join him at the studio where he's currently doing some voice dubbing for a movie that just wrapped.
 She chirps, "Sounds great!" so he gives her directions.

 Beach house.
 As Joey enjoys his sandwich, Kelly nags him about calling his mom.
 Clare arrives home and looks startled to see a young boy in their apartment, so Kelly explains that he just showed up out of the blue and she has no idea what to do with him.
-Clare advises her to call the police - which she should totally do, like pronto - and Joey overhears Clare and begs Kelly not to call the authorities, since it'll get his mom into big trouble.
+Clare advises her to call the police - which she should totally do asap - and Joey overhears Clare and begs Kelly not to call the authorities, since it'll get his mom into big trouble.
 He says he's pretty sure she'll eventually arrive at the beach to pick him up - but when Kelly asks him where he lives, he just says, "L.A."
 He then says he wants to head back out to the beach, and Kelly offers to go with him and help him look around for his mom.

 Donna and David arrive at the home of her grandmother, a lovely older woman who makes it clear right off the bat that she doesn't like uppity Felice (hee!) and this makes David chuckle.
 She studies David and marvels about how much he resembles John (her late husband), then shows the two a series of photographs that were taken in the 1940s.
-In an uncanny coincidence, Grandma and Grandpa Martin look completely identical to Donna and David, except for the '40s clothes and 1941 Donna's retro hairdo.
+In an uncanny coincidence, Grandma and Grandpa Martin look completely identical to Donna and David, except for the '40s clothes and hairdo.
 Grandma comes right out and asks David if he loves Donna, and when he assures her he does, she happily exclaims, "Good!"
-She tells them she's going to go get some cookies from the kitchen...and when she returns, she's going to tell them the story of when she and grandpa met.
+She tells them she's going to go get some cookies from the kitchen...and when she returns, she's going to tell them the long-winded story of when she and grandpa met.
 Oh joy.

 Valerie arrives at the movie dubbing studio just as the editors are working on a kissing scene.
 Jason Lewis sees Valerie enter the control room and waves at her.
 A few minutes later, he wraps up his voice dubbing and invites Valerie out for lunch, and she acts all gushily smitten and accepts.